12 Oct Rebels with a Cause

 Expanding Their Horizons

-Sanders and Palmer also ventured to the North Shore to ride another well-known session spot with Kidwell and company—the Donner Quarterpipe, located off of Old Highway 40 between Sugar Bowl and Donner Ski Ranch.
+Sanders and Palmer also ventured to the North Shore to ride another well-known session spot with Kidwell and company—the Donner Quarterpipe, located off Old Highway 40 near Sugar Bowl.

 Many of the early photographs and videos of Sims and Avalanche riders—Kidwell, Kimmel, Sanders, Palmer and others—came out of the Donner Quarterpipe.
 Included in the early footage is a video shot by Chantry of Kidwell’s first McTwist.